 - Once the date of your defence has been decided, always start by contacting your home faculty’s doctoral student services – not the university’s events team or the booking services.
 The doctoral student services will establish if remote access is needed and will then guide you forward in the process.

 - Until further notice, it's strictly forbidden to reserve a lecture hall for the defence before receiving a green light from the doctoral student services of your home faculty.
 The arrangements for both remote access and regular defences take an unusual amount of coordination during the exceptional situation (audience restrictions, safety distances, cleaning, IT-support) and making independent arrangements without permission complicates matters for everyone involved.

 - If remote access is needed, the timing and execution of the event will, for now, be coordinated by the university’s events team.
 The events team will take care of booking the venue, arranging IT-support and creating the needed remote access links.
-Events requiring remote access are held at the City Centre Campus.

 - Please note that if you have planned to have a regular defence and you, your opponent or a member of the grading committee is unexpectedly unable to participate in person, you should be in touch with your faculty’s doctoral student services as soon as possible.
 In these cases, your event might have to be moved to a later date, as changing a regular defence to a remote access event at a short notice cannot be guaranteed.